Two Types of People Who Should Never Get the Flu Shot

 4. There are very few studies comparing health outcomes between pregnant women and their children who receive the flu vaccine and those who do not.

-Read More: Blood types diet book
+Read More: Ice cream diet plan

 Flu Vaccine Has Thousands of Vaccine Injury Filings